 Meet the Experts

-Dr Gordon has published widely in several journals including Journal of the American Academy of Dermatology and The Lancet, and he is a reviewer for others, such as British Journal of Dermatology and The New England Journal of Medicine.
-His main research interests are therapies for psoriasis and psoriatic arthritis, and he contributed to the development of the AAD treatment guidelines for these diseases.
+Dr Gordon has published widely in several journals including the Journal of the American Academy of Dermatology and The Lancet, and he is a reviewer for others, such as the British Journal of Dermatology and the New England Journal of Medicine.
+His main research interests are therapies for psoriasis and psoriatic arthritis, and he contributed to the development of the AAD treatment guidelines for these diseases

 Department of Medicine, Dalhousie University, Halifax, NS, Canada

-Richard Langley is Professor and Director of Research in the Division of Dermatology, Department of Medicine at Dalhousie University in Canada, and was President of the Canadian Dermatology Association in 2014.
+Dr Langley is Professor and Director of Research in the Division of Dermatology, Department of Medicine, Dalhousie University, Canada, and was President of the Canadian Dermatology Association in 2014.

-Our partners are supported by an extensive network of global experts working in academia and community-based practices, providing both evidence-based and pragmatic perspectives.
+Our directors are supported by an extensive network of global experts working in academia and community-based practices, providing both evidence-based and pragmatic perspectives.